A Message from the CEO

 Children First Canada is proud to celebrate National Child Day with our partners from coast to coast to coast.
 Children First Canada is an alliance of Canada’s leading children’s charities and hospitals, research institutes, corporations that invest in kids, teachers, parents and kids themselves.
 We have a bold and ambitious vision that together we can make Canada the best place in the world for kids to grow up!

 Join the celebrations by attending our digital event this year or by organizing your own event with your school or workplace.
 For more information and ways to celebrate, we invite you to visit the pages of our website.
-Thank you for joining our efforts to promote the well-being of Canada’s 8 million kids!
+Thank you for joining our efforts to promote the well-being of all 8 million kids in Canada!

 Founder and CEO